GIVING BIRTH TO A 'BIG BABY'

 HOW BIG ARE BIG BABIES?

-A big baby is defined or ‘Fetal macrosomia’ is defined as a birth weight that is more than 8lbs 13oz(1).
+A big baby or a baby with Macrosomnia is defined as a baby with a birth weight that is more than 8lbs 13oz(1).
 89.6% of babies are born weighing 8lbs 13oz or less.
-This means that Macrosomnia is somewhat uncommon yet it is frequently suspected.
+This means that even though macrosomia is somewhat uncommon, it’s still frequently suspected.

 Because of the inaccuracies of ultrasound, 𝟭/𝟯 𝘄𝗼𝗺𝗲𝗻 𝗮𝗿𝗲 𝘁𝗼𝗹𝗱 𝘁𝗵𝗮𝘁 𝘁𝗵𝗲𝗶𝗿 𝗯𝗮𝗯𝘆 𝘄𝗶𝗹𝗹 𝗯𝗲 𝗯𝗶𝗴.
 One of the big reasons for the inaccurate fetal weight prediction is because different sonographers can use different equations to predict birth weight.
 The equation that has had the most accuracy is when the baby’s abdominal measurement is used.